shawnrl/interview_devops/README.md

 Both services must be independent pods.

-We are going to use a Jenkins instance ([http://157.245.224.231:8080/job/interview_test_job/](http://157.245.224.231:8080/job/interview_test_job/)) for the deployment.
+We are going to use a Centos instance 64.227.88.210 to perform the deployment the deployment.

 ## Items to complete:

- 1. Create configuration files to deploy WordPress and MySQL and commit them to the root of this repo.
+ 1. Create the Kubernetes configuration files to deploy WordPress and MySQL and commit them to the root of this repo.
- 2. Configure the previous Jenkins job to deploy them into the cluster.
+ 2. Pull this repo in 64.227.88.210 and execute the commands to deploy the application.
- 3. Login into the Jenkins machine as root and verify the cluster is up and running using a kubectl command.

 ### Extra item: